The Natural Wonders of the Westfjords of Iceland - Látrabjarg and Rauðasandur

 Puffins at Látrabjarg

 I have seen that most visitors in Iceland want to see the puffins.
 You can see puffins in several places in Iceland, but Látrabjarg is my all-time favourite.
 In the daytime, the majority of the birds are still out at sea and in the evening they gather together in the cliffs in their thousands.
-We visited Látrabjarg from 10 am - 12 am and there were so many puffins on the cliffs.
+We visited Látrabjarg from 10 am to 12 am and there were so many puffins on the cliffs.

 The puffin which breeds in Iceland is sometimes called the "prófastur" in Icelandic, meaning the dean as it is so distinguished looking.
 What makes the puffin stand out is the big orange, red and grey beak and the bright orange feet.